LauraKoehler/arc_processing/README.md

 ### CTD

-Plot CTD data for the first crossing if the ITCZ up to 500 m depth.
+Plot CTD data up to 500 m depth.
 The deeper CTDs up to 3793 m were done during section 2 and 4.

 ```python
 import xarray as xr